HOW IS THE MIAMI REAL ESTATE MARKET?

 ABOUT MIAMI AND MIAMI BEACH LUXURY REAL ESTATE

-The SoFi Group is the leading real estate sales and marketing team in South of Fifth, in South Beach Florida.
-We are involved in the sales of Luxury condos in the most sought after buildings in South Beach and Miami Beach.
-The buildings we focus on are Apogee South Beach, Continuum, Continuum II, Portofino Towers, Murano at Portofino, Murano Grande, Icon South Beach, Il Villaggio and The Setai.
+The SoFi Group inside of Douglas Elliman, is the leading real estate sales and marketing team in South of Fifth, in South Beach Florida.
+We are involved in the sales of luxury condos in the most sought after buildings in South Beach and Miami Beach, from Apogee and Continuum South Beach to the Porsche Design Tower, Jade Signature, Four Seasons Residences, St. Regis Bal Harbour and all the high-end luxury condos in town.

 Miami and Miami Beach have been undergoing a dramatic transformation in the past decade.
 From a city only known for its beaches and beautiful people, Miami and Miami Beach evolved into a cosmopolitan metropolis that attracts many like a magnet.

 Neighborhoods have emerged in places where only a few years ago, there was nothing – from SoFi, sophisticated and exclusive, at the very tip of South Beach, to the Design District, happening and cutting-edge, in a formerly abandoned neighborhood.
 Miami has become a truly international city, with people moving here from Europe, Latin America, and all over the US, but preserved its Latin twist.
 There truly is something for everyone in this new Miami.

 For the foodies and the shopping aficionados entertainment is plentiful – fabulous restaurants are everywhere, and international shopping brands have set shop on Lincoln Road or close by.
 For the art enthusiasts, there are close to 100 art galleries now open in Wynwood, the arts district, and the new Perez Art Museum Miami, a masterpiece of Swiss architects Herzog and de Meuron, has been open since December 2013.